 The children born to Satyavati and their descendants began ruling Hastinapur.
 Subsequently, a great hostility broke out between the cousins, the sinful Kauravas and the virtuous Pandavas, which led to a bloody war between them, in spite of Bhishma’s best efforts at mediation.
 Heartbroken beyond words, Bhishma was forced by his vow to take the side of the ruling Kauravas in the fratricidal war and command their army against the forces of the Pandavas, who were very dear to his heart.

 Keeping aside his intense anguish, he fought like a true warrior causing immense damage to the enemy camp.
-Pandavas, guided by Lord Krishna, had to resort to a trickery to bring down Bhishma.
-On the tenth day of the battle, they made Bhishma come face to face with a warrior named Shikandi, who was born a woman in the previous birth and had vowed to kill Bhishma, whom she thought had wronged her very badly.
+Pandavas, guided by Lord Krishna, had to resort to trickery to bring down Bhishma.
+On the 10th day of the battle, they made Bhishma come face to face with a warrior named Shikandi, who was born a woman in the previous birth and had vowed to kill Bhishma, whom she thought had wronged her very badly.
 Realizing who Shikandi really was, Bhishma refused to fight him, and at that opportune moment, he was felled by the sharp arrows of the ace Pandava archer, Arjuna.

 Though severely injured and thoroughly incapacitated, Bhishma continued to hold on to his life until the end of the war, lying on a bed of arrows, in the battlefield of Kurukshetra itself.
 The bloody war came to an end after 18 days of intense battle and saw the total destruction of the Kauravas and the victory of the Pandavas.
 At last, when he realized that the evil has been wiped out and that his dear land is safe in the hands of the righteous Pandavas, this noble soul ended his momentous journey on this planet on his own will and reached its heavenly abode.